MiladBidi/nexus/README.md

 # Nexus
 This is a practical guide to configuring Nexus behind a reverse proxy.
 Here our reverse proxy is Traefik.

-Important: There is no need to map the port inside Docker Compose Nexus.
+Important: There is no need to map any port inside Nexus compose .

 Setup Docker Hosted Repo:
 1. Create repository